loopme/android-united-sdk/bridges/ironSorce/README.md

 <b>Configure Ad Network Mediation on IronSource</b>
 <br><b>NOTE:</b> This page assumes you already have account on IronSource and Ad unit(s)
-* To enable your account for custom adapters you need to <a href="https://developers.is.com/submit-a-request">contact IS support </a>
+* To enable your account for custom adapters you need to <a href="https://developers.is.com/submit-a-request">contact IS support </a>, custom network configuration must be enabled for the publisher on IronSource backend since it's closed beta.
 <p><img src="images/contact_us_ironsource.png" /></p>

 * Click <b>Add Custom Adapter.</b>